 N-400 applicants between 26 and 31 years of age may be ineligible for U.S. citizenship.
 Again, applicants that “knowingly and willfully failed to register” or simply refused to register for Selective Service, should expect to have Form N-400 denied.
 On the other hand, USCIS will allow the applicant an opportunity to show that he did not knowingly or willfully fail to register, or that he was not required to do so.

-Even if the reason for not registering was innocent, some immigration attorneys suggest it is better to wait until age 31 (if applying based on five years of permanent residence) or 29 (if applying based on three years of permanent residence while married to a U.S. citizen).
+Even if the reason for not registering was innocent, many immigration attorneys suggest it is better to wait until age 31 (if applying based on five years of permanent residence) or 29 (if applying based on three years of permanent residence while married to a U.S. citizen).
 The reasoning is that the applicant must show five years (or three years respectively) of good moral character.

 Applicants under the age of 31 that want to proceed with naturalization (rather than waiting) may do so.
 The applicant will need to present evidence that failing to register for selective service was an innocent oversight and that he did not “willfully” avoid the requirement.
 Applicants should submit the following three items with Form N-400: